-THE DEGREE Associate in Science THE PROGRAM Provides a base of computer science, mathematics, sciences, and liberal arts courses to prepare a student for transfer to a Bachelor of Science degree program in Computer Science.
-This program meets the requirements of the Computer Science Block approved by the Board of Higher Education.
-YOUR NEXT STEP Transfer to a Baccalaureate program in Computer Science.
-PROGRAM COORDINATOR Amy Ehmann, Office: S419E, (413) 775-1172, email: ehmanna@gcc.mass.edu

-Total credits: 61-62
+The Degree Associate in Science The Program Provides a base of computer science, mathematics, sciences, and liberal arts courses to prepare a student for Bachelor of Science degree program in Computer Science.
+This program meets the requirements of the Computer by the Board of Higher Education.
+Your Next Step Transfer to a Baccalaureate program in Computer Science.
+Program Contacts Amy Ehmann, Office: S419E, (413) 775-1172, email: ehmanna@gcc.mass.edu English Compositi DUCATION REQUIREMENTS Total credits: 61-62 ENG 101 English C 3 Behavioral and So I 16 English Composition II 3 Any 6 credits of co urses from the list of Behavioral and Social Sciences General Education Electives in the Catalog 6 Humanities and Fi , Any 6 credits of coil Natural or Physica urses from the list of Humanities and Fine Arts General Education Electives in the Catalog 1 6 sequence (8 credits) from the following: 27, or CHE 111 and CHE 112, or PHY 111 and PHY 112 8 ntitative Reasoning ion to Discrete Computation 4 CSC 254 Data Struc 4 with Analytic Geometry I with Analytic Geometry II 4 4 ng: MAT 203 Multivariate Calculus or MAT 205 Linear Algebra 4 L PROGRAM REQUIREMENTS • CSC 101 Programn 4 CSC 251 Java Prog 4 PROGRAM E Any two courses fro om the following: CIS 145, CSC 252, EGR 105, EGR 122, EGR 124, EGR 213, or any 4-credit course rel, SCI, CHE, BIO, PHY, or GEO other than developmental courses (see page 32) and other than co 1717 ti di tilo 200 lev or, or, or, or, or, or, or or other than developmental courses (see page 32) and other than co parts: police, courts, and corrections.

-GENERAL EDUCATION REQUIREMENTS

-English Composition/Writing

-ENG 101 English Composition I 3

-ENG 112, 114, or 116 English Composition II 3

-Behavioral and Social Sciences

-Any 6 credits of courses from the list of Behavioral and Social Science General Education Electives in the Catalog 6

-Humanities and Fine Arts

-Any 6 credits of courses from the list of Humanities and Fine Arts General Education Electives in the Catalog 6

-Natural or Physical Science

-Any two-semester sequence (8 credits) from the following:

-BIO 126 and BIO 127, or CHE 111 and CHE 112, or PHY 111 and PHY 112 8

-Mathematics/Quantitative Reasoning

-CSC 201 Introduction to Discrete Computation 4

-CSC 254 Data Structures 4

-MAT 201 Calculus with Analytic Geometry I 4

-MAT 202 Calculus with Analytic Geometry II 4

-One of the following: MAT 203 Multivariate Calculus or MAT 205 Linear Algebra 4

-ADDITIONAL PROGRAM REQUIREMENTS

-CSC 101 Programming Foundations 4

-CSC 251 Java Programming 4

-PROGRAM ELECTIVES

-Any two courses from the following: CIS 145, CSC 252, EGR 105, EGR 122, EGR 124, EGR 213, or any 4-credit c coded: MAT at the 200 level, SCI, CHE, BIO, PHY, or GEO other than developmental courses (see page 30) and l other than

-courses already used to satisfy other program requirements 7-8